 Why Is 2wd Better Than 4wd for Towing

-We’ve covered quite a few pros and cons of owning both and which will do better when towing your 5th-wheeler so let’s summaries it.
+We’ve covered quite a few pros and cons of owning both and which will do better when towing your 5th-wheeler so let’s summarize it.

 |Better fuel consumption||X|

 |Cheaper initial layout Costs||X|

 |Better load carrying capacity||X|

 |X||More capable off-road|

 |X||Sure-footed on dirt roads|